Summary: Ethics (page 9)

 8.

-He also criticises Descartes’ theory of the pineal gland and animal spirits, as developed in The Passions of the Soul.
-Thus, true human freedom does not lie in Cartesian free will.
+He also criticises Descartes' theory of the pineal gland and animal spirits, as developed in The Passions of the Soul.
+True human freedom, then, does not lie in Cartesian free will.

-Instead, we must seek elsewhere for the means by which we can liberate ourselves from the power of the affects.
+We must look elsewhere for the means by which we can free ourselves from the power of the affects.

-First, every affect is always linked to the idea of an external cause.
-If, therefore, we succeed in removing from our minds the idea of this external cause, we free ourselves from the affect associated with it: If we take away an emotion from the soul—in other words, an affect from the thought of an external cause—and connect it to other thoughts, then the love or hatred towards that external cause, as well as the fluctuations of the soul arising from these affects, will be destroyed
+Every affect is always linked to the idea of an external cause.
+If we succeed in removing from our minds the idea of this external cause, we free ourselves from the affect associated with it: If we take away an emotion from the soul—in other words, an affect from the thought of an external cause—and connect it to other thoughts, then the love or hatred towards that external cause, as well as the fluctuations of the soul arising from these affects, will be destroyed

 9.

-Since love or hatred arise from joy or sadness accompanied by the idea of an external cause, it is enough to cease thinking about this external cause—whether it be a beloved person in the case of unrequited love, or someone we hate—for these negative passions to lose their hold over us.
+Since love or hatred arise from joy or sadness accompanied by the idea of an external cause, ceasing to dwell on that cause—whether a person we love without return, or someone we hate—is enough to loosen the grip of these negative passions.

 1 IV, prop.
 59